-The arrival of the UK’s Open Banking framework is now imminent.
+The arrival of the UK’s Open Banking framework is less than two weeks away – 13 January to be precise.
 But what is it and how will it work?
 Yoyo co-founder David Nicholson takes us through how Open Banking will break the monopoly of the big banks, why it’s safe and the potential benefits that are about to arise for consumers across the UK.

-In August 2016, the Competition and Markets Authority (CMA) published a report into the UK’s retail banking market that concluded that older and larger banks do not have to compete hard enough for customers’ business, and smaller and newer banks find it difficult to grow.
+In August 2016, the Competition and Markets Authority (CMA) published a report into the UK’s retail banking market that concluded that older and larger banks weren’t competing hard enough for customers’ business, and smaller and newer banks were finding it difficult to grow.

 They found that currently only 3% of personal and 4% of business customers switch to a different bank in any year – despite potential annual savings of almost £100 for the average personal customer…and even more if you are a regular overdraft user.